How to participate as player - Unity League

 For you to receive points, your local organizer needs to register their events for the league.
 Hence it's essential that you inform your local gaming store (LGS) or other independent organizers about the opportunity to participate in the league and award points.

-2.1 Register your name
+2.1 Register

 3. Report inaccurate/missing results